d2ny/Basic-Web-Application-with-AWS/README.md

 - Trigger a Lambda function from an API
 - Enable cross-origin resource sharing (CORS) on an API so you can consume resources from a different origin (domain)
 - Test an API created with API Gateway from the AWS Management Console

+Module 4.
+- Create a DynamoDB table using the AWS Management Console
+- Create a role and manage permissions with IAM
+- Write to a DynamoDB table using the AWS SDK (Python, JavaScript, or Java)